 Chances are, if you’ve ever been involved in the trucking industry, you’ve heard about freight factoring.
 Whether you’re an owner-operator or run a trucking company, you need capital to make sure your load gets from point A to point B.

-You also probably know that freight factoring has varying rates.
+You also probably know that freight factoring rates vary.
 In a world with so many options to choose from, how can you make sure you’re getting the best freight factoring rate with the best factoring company?

 Explore your options